elixir-europe/rdmkit/pages/national_resources/gr_resources.md

 Greece has made significant progress in adopting Open Science policies, aligning with European initiatives such as the European Open Science Cloud (EOSC).
 The country has established a national initiative called **Hellenic Open Science Initiative** to coordinate and implement national policies for Open Science and research data management.

-- The **[Hellenic Open Science Initiative (HOSI)](https://www.hellenicopenscience.gr/en/welcome-to-os-greece/about-hosi)** was founded on February 28, 2022, by 13 leading Greek research, technology, and innovation organizations.
+- The **[Hellenic Open Science Initiative (HOSI)](https://www.hellenicopenscience.gr/en/welcome-to-os-greece/about-hosi)** was founded on February 28, 2022, by 13 leading Greek research, technology, and innovation organisations.
 Its goal is to support the coordinated and participatory implementation of Open Science policies in Greece while ensuring national representation in EOSC.

   HOSI Key Policies:
    - Open Science is a national priority and is integrated into Greece’s Digital Transformation Strategy.